 Let me turn now to large-scale asset purchases, or LSAPs, the main alternative to forward guidance in the unconventional monetary policy arena today.
 LSAPs are central bank purchases of securities funded by an increase in reserves.
 Their history is older than forward guidance.
 It goes back at least to Operation Twist, the 1961 joint initiative of the Kennedy Administration and the Federal Reserve to purchase longer-term Treasury securities.
 More recently, the Bank of Japan began its so-called quantitative easing policy in 2001.
-It ultimately resulted in Bank purchases of almost 35 trillion yen of Japanese government bonds.
-In March 2009, the Bank of England announced it would purchase 200 billion pounds of U.K. gilts.
+It ultimately resulted in Bank purchases of almost ¥35 trillion of Japanese government bonds.
+In March 2009, the Bank of England announced it would purchase £75 billion of U.K. gilts, which was subsequently expanded to £200 billion.
 And the Federal Reserve carried out three rounds of large-scale asset purchases during the Great Recession.
 Two rounds of "QE1" took place in November 2008 and March 2009, during the financial crisis.
 The third round followed the "QE2" announcement in November 2010.